Credit Earned at Carl Sandburg College

 Students placed on Academic Notice ll are allowed one additional semester to improve their academic standing.
 Students who fail to make significant improvements may be suspended from the college for the following semester and must appeal to be permitted to enroll for future classes.

-Students placed on Academic Notice ll are required to schedule a meeting with their academic advisor to re-evaluate and to revise the student’s existing academic plan.
-Students placed on Academic Notice II will be restricted to enrolling in no more than 12 credit hours per semester.
-A registration restriction will be placed on the student’s account so that additional courses may not be added.
+Students placed on Academic Notice II are required to schedule a meeting with their academic advisor to re-evaluate and to revise the student's existing academic plan.
+Students placed on Academic Notice II will be restricted from enrolling in no more than 12 credit hours per semester.
+A registration restriction will be placed on the student's account so that additional courses may not be added.
 Students on Academic Notice II must complete the semester with a 2.2 GPA and achieve a 75% semester completion rate to remain on Academic Notice II.
-Students on Academic Notice II and who meet the minimum GPA and completion requirements will be permitted to enroll in the upcoming semester even if the student’s cumulative GPA and cumulative completion rates remain below the required levels.
+Students on Academic Notice II and who meet the minimum GPA and completion requirements will be permitted to enroll in the upcoming semester even if the student's cumulative GPA and cumulative completion rates remain below the required levels.

 If there are extenuating circumstances, a student may appeal the Academic Separation decision.
 The student may complete the Academic Separation Appeal Form to be considered for re-instatement by the committee.
+The student is strongly encouraged to schedule a meeting with their academic advisor to develop an academic improvement plan to accompany the appeal form.

 At the conclusion of the separation period, students may complete an appeal for re-enrollment privileges.
 Students who choose to appeal must meet with their academic advisor in order to review and revise his/her academic plan and to complete the Academic Separation Appeal Form (ASAF).
 The student's completed ASAF must include a detailed explanation of the changes that the student plans to make in order to satisfy the Standards of Academic Progress.
 This appeal will be submitted to the Student Services faculty committee for consideration.

 If the ASAF appeal is granted, the student will be placed on Academic Notice II and must satisfy the requirements of that policy for the privilege of continued enrollment.
+The committee reserves the right to impose additional restrictions or conditions of reinstatement based on what they feel best supports the student's academic success.

-However if the student’s appeal is denied, he/she may re-appeal if additional supporting documentation is available, if extenuating circumstances were a factor or after an appropriate time frame has passed as determined by the Student Services faculty committee.
+However, if the student's appeal is denied, he/she may re-appeal if additional supporting documentation is available, if extenuating circumstances were a factor or after an appropriate time frame has passed as determined by the Student Services faculty committee.

 A Dean's List and Honors List are published after each semester to recognize the academic achievements of our full and part-time students.
 To qualify for these honors, all students must complete a minimum of 12 semester hours of college credit courses (developmental courses do not qualify).
 Full-time students have earned 12 or more college-level credit courses in a term.
 Part-time students have earned 6-11 college-level credit courses in a term.